deepesdl/deepesdl-doc/docs/datasets/datastores.md

 ## xcube Sentinel Hub data store

-The xcube Sentinel Hub (SH) data store allows to read and explore data from the [Sentinel Hub cloud API](https://www.sentinel-hub.com/).
+The xcube Sentinel Hub (SH) data store allows for reading and exploring data provided by the [Sentinel Hub cloud API](https://www.sentinel-hub.com/).

 **Please note:** In order to access data from the commercial Sentinel Hub service, you need Sentinel